 - Most campers attend at least two sessions; they likely attend these back-to-back.
 Each year, several campers attend all eight sessions.
 About half of the campers return from the year prior, while half of the campers are new each year.

 - How are the campers divided, or do all ages interact with each other?

-- Campers are divided into four separate groups of about 17 campers.
+- Campers are divided into four separate groups of about 18 campers.
 These groups are based on age and break down (approximately) as follows: 7-8; 8-9; 9-10; 11-13.
 The group of 7 to 9-year-olds and the group of 9 to 13-year-olds visit different areas of the Museum and interact with each other from 9:30am – 10:30am.
 During lunch and outdoor play times, the whole camp is together.
-The camp breaks into the four separate age groups for Snack Time, hands-on components, behind-the-scenes activities, and Camp Recap.
+The camp breaks into the four separate age groups for snack time, hands-on components, behind-the-scenes activities, and camp recap.

 - What is the ratio of campers to counselors?
 Are the counselors high school students?

 - All counselors are 21 or older, must have had previous experience working with children, and must pass clearances.
 Camp volunteers, who are teens, act as assistants to the camp staff.
 Camp staff include eight counselors, approximately three to five volunteers per week, and two camp directors.
 Two counselors are assigned to about 18 campers each week; therefore, the ratio is about 1 counselor to 9 campers.